heejungshim/multiseq/README.md

    install_github("heejungshim/multiseq")
    ```

-   This will build the smashr package *without* the vignettes.
+   This will build the multiseq package *without* the vignettes.
 To
    build with the vignettes, do this instead:

    ```R
    install_github("heejungshim/multiseq",build_vignettes = TRUE)
    ```

-2. Load the smashr package:
+2. Load the multiseq package:

    ```R
    library(multiseq)